dustinpfister/pusher/README.md

 ## git_isgit.js

-Is git js is a simple module I put together where I would pass it a path, and a callback, and the module would give me a true or false response via the callback if the path is a git folder.
+git_isgit.js is a simple module I put together where I pass it a path, and a callback, and the module would give me a true or false response via the callback if the path is a git folder.

 This can be preformed manually in the CLI like this: